elabftw/elabftw/documentation/docs/usage/intro.md

 * **User**: a user with an account on the Instance, belonging to at least one Team.
 See the [User guide](../category/user-guide).
 * **Team**: the main unit for a group of users
 * **Admin**: a user with Admin rights for a given team has access to the Admin Panel and can manage settings related to their Team.
 A given user can be Admin in Team A and User in Team B. See the [Admin guide](../usage/admin-guide).
 Some Admins can also have the right to affect users from other teams.
-* **Sysadmin**: technical role: a user with Sysadmin rights can modify the Instance configuration and create Teams, it is generally the same person that installed the Instance and manages the server.
+* **Sysadmin**: technical role: a user with Sysadmin rights can modify the Instance configuration and create Teams.
+This is generally the same person who installed the Instance and manages the server.
 See the [Sysadmin guide](../usage/sysadmin-guide).

 Some research groups also benefit from having an **Instance Coordinator**.
 This is a person in your institution who is an expert in using eLabFTW.
-They could be be a Research Data Manager, or a designated Researcher or Engineer.
+They could be a Research Data Manager, or a designated Researcher or Engineer.
 This person could manage the relationship between users and teams or facilitate an internal chat room for eLabFTW users.
 See the [Instance Coordinator documentation page](../usage/coordinator-guide).

 ## General principles